-- Signing in for hearings (at that time, the clerk will arrange for an interpreter for the hearing, if needed). - Getting a new hearing date. - Getting information on the status of their cases. - Getting information on penalties they need to pay.
+- Signing in for hearings (at that time, the clerk will arrange for an interpreter for the hearing, if needed). - Getting a new hearing date. - ${\odot}$ Getting information on the status of their cases. - ${\odot}$ Getting information on penalties they need to pay.

-In addition, OATH's Interactive Voice Response (IVR) telephone system (1-844-OATH-NYC) provides information to the public in 8 different languages.
+In addition, OATH's Interactive Voice Response (IVR) telephone system (1-844-OATH-NYC) provides full information to the public in 4 different languages, with menu options in 8 different languages.
 Information contained in the IVR includes recorded information about the hearing and appeal processes.
 For most cases, the IVR also provides callers with case-specific information regarding the status of the case, the case outcome, outstanding payments and other information, if the caller has their summons number or their Trials Division docket number.

-II.
-OATH's Language Access Goals
+III.
+OATH's Language Access Policy and Goals

-a.
-The goals of OATH Language Access Plan.
+1. The Goals of OATH Language Access Plan